 The future of Payment Services Regulation

-The future of the UK's PSRs is due to evolve significantly under the government's Smarter Regulatory Framework program, which is aimed at enhancing competitiveness and flexibility in the financial sector.
+The future of the UK's PSRs is set to evolve significantly under the government's Smarter Regulatory Framework program, which aims to enhance competitiveness and flexibility in the financial sector.

 In January 2023, the government launched a review into the PSRs.
 The consultation highlighted several areas where potential changes were being considered, especially in consumer protection, where the FCA is slated to consult on a new safeguarding regime for client funds in 2024.
 Other potential changes include: